GameFoundry/bsf/Documentation/Manuals/Native/scriptingAuto.md

 ~~~~~~~~~~~~~

 ## Visibility {#scriptingAuto_a_b}
 You can make a type or a method *public*, *internal* or *private* by specifying the "v" parameter.
-Accepted values are "public", "internal" and "private.
+Accepted values are "public", "internal" and "private".
 By default all types and methods are public.

 ~~~~~~~~~~~~~{.cpp}
 class BS_SCRIPT_EXPORT() MyClass